Pinoy Idol: Critical response

 Early into the development of Pinoy Idol, an online campaign requested Ignacio's removal as program director primarily because of his frequent use of butterflies (whether live butterflies or having people wear butterfly wings) on every project he has directed with critics finding the idea "tacky and definitely not Idol-material".
 He commented that he would still stick to his "lucky trademark" and even taunted petitioners to direct the show and put beetles or mosquitoes on the set if that is what they want - a statement which only added to the collective anger of fans.
 However, no butterfly-inspired designs were used in the program.

 In an article published before Pinoy Idols premiere, noted film and television critic Nestor U. Torre hoped that the lapses that occurred in Philippine Idol would be remedied in Pinoy Idol.
 However, once the show went underway, those hopes seem to dampen as Torre noted on the first episode alone some mediocre talent and Gutierrez not yet becoming his own as host.
 Torre did laud the judging styles of Alcasid and Magdangal and Tracy's emerging Simon Cowell-like demeanor.
 One viewer, who wrote to the Philippine Daily Inquirer about the show, was not as impressed when comparing it to Philippine Idol, complaining about Gutierrez's nasal and unnatural hosting style, Magdangal's immaturity as a judge and Tracy seemingly imitating Cowell more as compared to Cayabyab.

 Entertainment writer Jean Oli wrote that Pinoy Idol does not have that "Idol feel" despite high expectations towards GMA Network, calling it "an ordinary singing contest."
 She even stated that the network's previous singing contests such as Pinoy Pop Superstar and Celebrity Duets: Philippine Edition were more interesting to watch than Pinoy Idol.

 In a post-mortem article written six days after the finale, Torre wrote that the entire Finals phase of the competition came out less exciting than Philippine Idols because of several factors, namely some of the finalists were not even star-material, the entire audition process that put them in the competition in the process, and the early elimination of the better singers from the competition.
 He even doubts if the winners and others in the competition were really talented and versatile enough to take advantage of the strong support that they had during the competition.

 Cancellation

 GMA Network was initially deciding on whether to produce a second season of Pinoy Idol.
-GMA's Senior Vice President for Entertainment, Wilma Galvante said that GMA and Fremantle were accessing "learnings" from the first season, such as the text-voting mechanisms, which she said is "different for the Philippine [version]."
-Eventually, GMA Network did not renew the franchise in 2009.
+GMA's Senior Vice President for Entertainment, Wilma Galvante said that GMA Network and Fremantle were accessing "learnings" from the first season, such as the text-voting mechanisms, which she said is "different for the Philippine [version]."
+In 2009, GMA Network did not renew the franchise.